Analyses and recommendations

-Figure 2: View of the analysis results in the Operations Cockpit
+Figure 2: View of the analysis results on the Optimization page

 The recommended actions are structured to provide easy-to-acquire insights and quick-to-implement actions to improve operational performance.
 The recommendations for action are identified by qualitative warning levels as traffic light colors.